wcko87/bms-checklist/index.md

 This applies to both file and folder names.
 For example, use kyokumei.bms and gabberkick.ogg instead of 曲名.bms and ガバーキック.ogg.

 ### Please convert your keysounds to ogg
 wav keysounds usually have ridiculously large file sizes.
-Use a tool like [oggenc2](https://www.rarewares.org/ogg-oggenc.php) to convert the keysound files to ogg to reduce the total file size.
+Use a tool like [oggdropXPd](https://www.rarewares.org/ogg-oggdropxpd.php) or [oggenc2](https://www.rarewares.org/ogg-oggenc.php) to convert the keysound files to ogg to reduce the total file size.

 As a rough guide, try to keep the total size of your keysounds below 40MB if possible.